ming-jie-chen/CompenRT/README.md

      git clone https://github.com/ming-jie-chen/CompenRT

-   2. This project provides two versions of the input resolution: one 256 and one 512, which represent the model with the input of the photometric compensation subnetwork at 256×256 and 512×512 resolutions, respectively, and you can train:
+   2. This project provides two versions of the input resolution: CompenRT (256->1024) and CompenRT (512->1024), which represent the model with the input of the photometric compensation subnetwork at 256×256 and 512×512 resolutions, respectively, and you can train:

      cd CompenRT/src/python